What is fast charging? What is rapid charging? What is ultra-rapid charging? EV charging speeds explained

-In most cases, yes.
-The tariffs for rapid and ultra-rapid charging are often higher than for slow or fast charging, but as with petrol or diesel, prices can differ depending on which charging network a particular rapid charger is operated by.
+Yes, in most cases the tariffs for rapid and ultra-rapid charging are often higher than for slow or fast charging.
+But just like with petrol or diesel, prices can differ depending on which charging network a particular rapid charger is operated by.

-For example, InstaVolt charges a flat rate of 35p per kWh, while BP Pulse charges differently depending on if you’re a member, a subscriber or a pay-as-you-go user.
-Its prices range from 16-42p per kWh depending on the speed of the charger you use, and there are overstay fees for using faster units for over 90 minutes.
+For example, InstaVolt charges a flat rate of 75p per kWh, while BP Pulse charges differently depending on if you’re a member, a subscriber or a pay-as-you-go user.
+Its prices range from 44-85p per kWh depending on the speed of the charger you use, and there are overstay fees for using faster units for over 90 minutes.
 Meanwhile, Tesla owners who use the brand's Supercharger network can expect to pay an average of 39p/kWh during off-peak hours, and an average of 49p/kWh during peak hours (generally between 4-8pm).
 For non-Tesla owners, rates currently range between around 53p-64p per kWh.

 Current tariffs are always clearly displayed on charging providers' websites, so check there for the most up-to-date pricing information and fees.

 The Zap-Map website and its accompanying app are popular tools for electric and plug-in hybrid drivers, as you can use filters to find the exact type of charger you need.
 You select the type of connector you need to use, the maximum charging speed and even which network they’re on.
 The map will also show you how many chargers are at each location, how much they’ll cost to use and if they’re in use or not.

 Bonnet is another great app that can help you find nearby charging points, tell the speeds each unit is capable of and you can use it to pay for your charging sessions as well.
 Alternatively, electric and plug-in hybrid cars' sat navs often feature databases with charger locations in case you’re running low on battery mid-journey.